Skip to main content

 A collective experiment in co-inquiry through the arts of collages, assemblages, poetry & storytelling

 The ON WAX global art laboratory is an art based experiment open to a global community from a diversity of backgrounds willing to explore themes of exchange and gift versus exploitation and appropriation through artistic expression.
 In this container, viewers and creators are invited to question perspectives and perceptions —both individually and collectively—and engage in meaningful inquiry through artistic expression.
-The ON WAX research project seeks to ignite artistic explorations that address the entangled dynamics between global North and global South and our intricate relationships with the human and non-human world.

 In expressive art practice we embrace the creative process as a dance between not knowing and knowing, between getting lost and finding our way.
 Art making starts with the intuitive call of our aesthetic attractors /medium /artistic modalities, not knowing yet where they will lead us, trusting that as we attend them diligently and embrace possible confusion and chaos, at some point coherence and meaning will emerge (William Kentridge 2024).
 Through my years of experimentation with the creative process as an artist and a guide, I remain in awe of how the hands themselves, the body, these parts of us that are not directly conscious, can access a different kind of knowing that emerges when we truly embrace “not-knowing” in art-making.
 Opening up to what we may find when getting lost is what we will explore in these collective experiments.
 This is the concept of poiesis—“knowing through making”—central to expressive arts.